Towards Human-AI Complementarity with Prediction Sets: Conclusions

 In this section, we compare the average accuracy achieved by different simulated human experts using prediction sets constructed with our greedy algorithm (Algorithm~\ref{alg:greedy}), brute force search, and conformal prediction on several synthetic multiclass classification tasks where the experts and the classifier used by the greedy algorithm, brute force search, and conformal prediction achieve different accuracies on their own.

 \textbf{Experimental setup}.
 We create several synthetic multiclass classification tasks, each with $n = 20$ features per sample and varying difficulty.
+Out of 20 features per sample, only $d=4$ of these features are \textit{informative}\footnote{A feature is informative if its value correlates with the label value.} while the rest are drawn at random.
 Refer to Appendix~\ref{app:implementation-details} for more details about the classi\-fi\-ca\-tion tasks.
-For each classification task, we generate $18{,}000$ samples, which we split into a training set ($16{,}000$ samples), a calibration set ($1000$ samples), and a test set ($1000$ samples).
+For each classification task, we generate $19{,}000$ samples, which we split into a training set ($16{,}000$ samples), a calibration set ($1000$ samples), a validation set ($1000$ samples) and a test set ($1000$ samples).

 We use the first half of the samples in the training set to train a multinomial logistic regression model $f(x)$.
 This model is used by the greedy algorithm, brute force search and conformal prediction.
 It achieves a different average test accuracy $P(Y' = Y)$, depending on the difficulty of the classification task.
 We use the second half of the samples in the training set to train another multinomial logistic regression model $\hat{f}(x)$.
 However, during the training of this model, we modify the value $a$ of one of the (informative) features of each training sample to $(1-\gamma) a + \gamma \epsilon$, where $\epsilon \sim \Ncal(0,1)$ and $\gamma \in [0,1]$ controls the average accuracy of the resulting model.
 Then, we use the (estimated) confusion matrix $\Cb(\gamma)$ of the predictions made by $\hat{f}(x)$ to model (the predictions made by) the simulated expert by means of a mixture of MNLs, \ie, $P_{\Scal}(\hat Y = y \given X=x, Y=y) = \frac{C_{yy}(\gamma)}{\sum_{y' \in \Scal} C_{y'y}(\gamma)}$.